 The overall capacity of the stadium is around 60.000 visitors.

 The surface of the stadium is covered by the GrassMaster which is the hybrid of the grass and artificial fibers.
-The stadium has translucent polycarbonate roofing over the stands, but not over the pitch with the intention to provide the sunlight and sense of open space.
+The stadium has translucent polycarbonate roofing over the stands, but not over the pitch with the intention to provide the sunlight and sense of an open space.

 The standard seatings are located at the upper and lower parts of the stadium.
-All support facilities like press and education centers, kitchen, and changing rooms are located throughout the two levels situated below ground.
-The middle part of the stadium, known as ‘Club Level,' has 7.139 seats that also provide a place for the director's box.
+All support facilities like press and education centers, kitchen, and changing rooms are located throughout the two levels located below ground.
+The middle part of the stadium, known as ‘Club Level', has 7.139 seats that also provide a place for the director's box.
 Tickets for those seats are premium-priced and are sold on licenses lasting from one to four years.
-A small circle consisting of 150 boxes of 10, 12, and 15 seats is located right above the ‘Club Level.'
+A small circle consisting of 150 boxes of 10, 12, and 15 seats is located right above the ‘Club Level'.
 The total capacity of that tier is 2.222 spectators.
 The overall revenue from the corporate boxes and premium seating due to the premium-price level may be nearly as high as the revenue from the entire stadium.